okuvshynov/rlscout/README.md

     - multiple threads + batching + queue (with lock) for  individual sampels - 3-4 seconds/game
     - multiple threads + batched MCTS (no high-traffic queue) -- 0.6s/game
 14. It is good enough to continue, we can further optimize it when we get to GPU
 15. important: Compared to other methods in literature (e.g. see https://ludii.games/citations/ARXIV2021-1.pdf), as we don't care too much about latency, we are not trying to parallelize/batch individual game state evaluation.
 Instead, we are running many games at a time and our algorithm is equivalent to typical sequential MCTS (no extra heuristics/virtual loss/etc).

 ### How exploration/sampling at initial stages of the game affect results?

 8x8 is a draw, so as our player gets better, it's likely we'll get many draws.
 Sampling allows to get more win/lose situation, thus allowing to train value model.

+### Training on CUDA

+Rented A100 on lambda, loaded data there.
+Seems like saving snapshot to db was pretty slow, we should snapshot less often/check why it is slow.
+Getting all the data from db + building symmetries also takes time.

+### quick performance notes:
+1. with 1000 rollouts and model with 2 residual blocks on M2 self-play does ~0.7 games/second with 1 thread, 128 batch size
+2. TBD

+### run distributed
+1. server + train on remote GPU
+2. self-play on M2
+3. eval also on GPU?
+4. how to sync DB?

 ### Next to/write about: